eyubSalihOzdemir/swiftui_learning_projects/README.md

 [Scroll to Top](#contents)

-## Challange 5 - RememberPhotos
+## Challenge 5 - RememberPhotos

 This is relativly a more simple app compared to the recent projects.
 But making everything from scratch by myself and combining skills learned on the topics of **MVVM, CoreData, FileManager, PHPickerViewController** made this one a fairly intense project for me.
 It imports a picture from the library, asks to user to give a name and then saves it to CoreData.
 The image is saved to documents with the created id, and the id itself is then saved to CoreData.

 <img src="https://user-images.githubusercontent.com/55896033/230779097-b5d47b29-dab8-4b51-be94-4ef750e24492.png" width=20%> <img src="https://user-images.githubusercontent.com/55896033/230779109-acc7a8e3-3efb-4438-914c-5056d466d738.png" width=20%> <img src="https://user-images.githubusercontent.com/55896033/230779115-f3c9fc98-2817-41ed-b218-234c1423db9d.png" width=20%> <img src="https://user-images.githubusercontent.com/55896033/230779126-a6132a8b-76d5-4a21-9e82-6715b72cd27f.png" width=20%>

-## Challange 5.1 - RememberPhotos, Map Update
+## Challenge 5.1 - RememberPhotos, Map Update

-For a second challange there was a requirement to implement MapKit to the project.
+For a second challenge there was a requirement to implement MapKit to the project.
 I added a feature to select where the image was taken on a map view and a feature to show that location on the detail screen view.

 <img src="https://user-images.githubusercontent.com/55896033/231493148-f833313f-c5d8-453e-bd1c-9064d9ab68c7.png" width=20%> <img src="https://user-images.githubusercontent.com/55896033/231493199-fbdde8de-cfa2-461d-99ac-69d616ab0006.png" width=20%> <img src="https://user-images.githubusercontent.com/55896033/231493226-d7742396-c858-45b3-a2db-7fd1216342d4.png" width=20%>